As an IT company, we often get the “how much” question. It is usually a question more like – “How much do you cost to build an eCommerce website?”

 This is a hosting technology with several segregated VMs or Virtual Machines on a single physical server.
 You, as the user, get the right to control all the processes at the level of the root user.
 This is a very good option for e-commerce website development.

-The client, in this case – you, gets the physical machine that has certain characteristics and is located in a specially equipped data centre.
+The client, in this case – you, gets the physical machine that has certain characteristics and is located in a specially equipped data center.
 Typically, big portals with a large number of visitors choose to go with the dedicated server option.

 4. SSL (Secure Sockets Layer) certificate